-Staff who are aware about actual breaches of this policy, or who are concerned that there has been, or may be, a breach, should report these concerns either to the Trust Secretary, or the Local Counter Fraud Specialist, or anonymously through the NHSCFA website: https://cfa.nhs.uk/reportfraud.
+Staff who are aware about actual breaches of this policy, or who are concerned that there has been, or may be, a breach, should report these concerns either to the Trust Secretary, or the Local

+Counter Fraud Specialist, or anonymously through the NHSCFA website: NHS Counter Fraud Authority, No date https://cfa.nhs.uk/reportfraud.

 To ensure that interests are effectively managed staff are encouraged to speak up about actual or suspected breaches.
-Ever individual has a responsibility to do this.
+Every individual has a responsibility to do this.
 For further information about how concerns should be raised please contact the Trust's Freedom to Speak Up Guardian via freedomtospeakup@mkuh.nhs.uk.